antoniobrandaodesign/ab_boilerplate/README.md

 ## AB HTML6 Boilerplate

-This is my current development setup.
+This is my current html development setup.

 Jeet with Rupture and Typographic, done in Stylus and Jade, bundled in a Gulp-based project with ready-to-use tasks.